outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - meaning is wherever you create it (by creating understanding/science & other useful resources & sharing them so other people can evolve)
           - false perspective of peer pressure (social confirmation) being truth
             - large groups of people are regularly wrong bc theyre just saying whatever feels good rather than what is true & they confuse good feelings with truth so they never evolve past that to develop a brain that can make the truth good (using science, meaning, understanding, potential or another interface)
+            - this social confirmation of lies leads to cascades of stupidity
           - false perspective of fighting individuals who are members of an enemy group, rather than fighting mental errors
             - fight mental errors like bias, incorrect perspective/priority, lack of thinking/understanding/information with tools like education in the form of understanding of mental errors & their causes, & information about solutions
           - false perspective of impossibility of fixing a crime (criminals can do useful work to help victims, even if it doesn't completely fix the crime)